Hobonichi Techo Planner Review

 In order to stay organized and productive, I need to see my whole week planned out on one page, and I don’t get that with this planner.

-If you are also torn on the decision because you like to see a weekly layout – you may want to take a look at the Hobonichi Techo Cousins which has monthly, weekly, and daily pages.
+If you are torn on the decision because you like to see a weekly layout – you may want to take a look at the Hobonichi Techo Cousins which has monthly, weekly, and daily pages.
 Take note that the Cousins planner is definitely larger and heavier than the Original.

 Will You Be Getting a Hobo Techo Planner Book?